Mrs. Cristina Casciato, Assistant Principal of Curriculum

 Content Areas Taught at Hammett L. Bowen Jr.

-English Language Arts (aka reading/writing)
+English Language Arts (Reading/Writing/Foundational Skills)

 Our current science adoption is STEMscopes.
 This series is based on the Florida Standards.
 Students learn through the 5 E’s of science